Fall from grace: $11.8 million meal-delivery business FivePointFour collapses

 “Any future orders for next week and beyond will unfortunately not be delivered.”

-Founded in 2012 by then university student Beni Doolan, FivePointFour focused on healthy low-carb meals, marketing itself to athletes and gym-goers.
+Founded in 2012, FivePointFour focused on healthy low-carb meals, marketing itself to athletes and gym-goers.

 It claimed to have about 15,000 customers in 2016, booking $11.8 million in revenue after growing over 940% in the preceding three years.